-Small Business' pursuing non-dilutive funding thru the National Science Foundation's SBIR/STTR program must pass a financial review prior to receiving a Phase II award.
+Small Businesses pursuing non-dilutive funding through the National Science Foundation's SBIR/STTR program must pass a financial review prior to receiving a Phase II award.
 This is known as a Financial Review and CAP review.
 There are also requirements placed on the Phase II awardee by the award document and many small businesses are unfamiliar with both the process and the requirements for accounting and financial systems during the performance of the award.
-I will try here to outline briefly (a very 30,000 foot view) what is required by the NSF and why.
+I will try here to outline briefly (a 30,000 foot view) what is required by the NSF and why.

 First of all, I think it is important to have an understanding of the different players in this process.
 I think a picture is worth a thousand words.

 It is important to realize a couple of things here.
 First the Division of Grants and Agreements is what is called a Warranted Official and is the only group authorized to obligate Federal money.
 Second, the Cost Analysis and Pre-Award group (or CAP group) will review the proposed awardee's financial condition with the help of an independent CPA firm working with them.
 The CAP group will make recommendations to the DGA group as to whether or not an award should be made.
 The Program Officer is your friend and normally most familiar with your technology but they have no authority for funding or changing award documents.